-The new and amended Australian Accounting Standards and Interpretations that apply for the first time in 2021 do not materially impact the financial statements of the Company.
+The new and amended Australian Accounting Standards and Interpretations that apply for the first time in 2022 do not materially impact the financial statements of the Company.

-Accounting Standards and Interpretations issued but not yet effective a) Going concern
+Accounting Standards and Interpretations issued but not yet effective

-Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Company for the annual reporting year ended 31 December 2021.
+Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Company for the annual reporting year ended 31 December 2022.
 The Company intends to adopt the new or amended standards or interpretations, when they become effective.